Pichilemu: Media

 Sports Subsecretary of Chile Nicole Sáez during an interview on Radio Entreolas, in August 2015.

-There is one local print newspaper in circulation: La Voz de la Región ("The Voice of the Region"), published every two weeks, first appeared on 2 January 2014, and is directed by Patricio Flores Retamales.
-Two others have ceased publication in recent years: El Expreso de la Costa ("The Express of the Coast"), a monthly newspaper directed by Félix Calderón Vargas, published between 2000 and 2015; and El Faro del Secano ("The Dryland's Lighthouse"), founded in November 2013 by local journalist Óscar Rojas Connell and distributed until 2015.
+There are three online newspapers based in the commune of Pichilemu: El Marino, founded in 2013 by journalist Diego Grez; pichilemunews, the continuation of Pichilemu, a print newspaper published in 1944 and in the 1980s, directed by former councilor Washington Saldías; and El Expreso de la Costa ("The Express of the Coast"), a formerly monthly print newspaper directed by Félix Calderón Vargas, published between 2000 and 2015, remaining since in online format.

-Radio services come from Radio Entreolas, Radio Atardecer, Radio Somos Pichilemu (directed by former Mayor Jorge Vargas González and his wife and current Councilor Andrea Aranda), Radio Isla, and Radio Corporación.
-A television channel, Canal 3 Pichilemu, also broadcasts in the area.
+Radio services come from Radio Entreolas, Radio Atardecer, Radio Somos Pichilemu (directed by former mayor Jorge Vargas González and owned by his wife and former councilor Andrea Aranda), Radio Isla, Radio Corporación, SurfBeats Radio, Lobos, PC Beach Radio, and Radio Movidita.
+A television channel, PichilemuTV.org (formerly Canal 3 Pichilemu), also broadcasts in the area.